Activator.CreateInstance Method (Type, BindingFlags, Binder, Object, CultureInfo, Object)

 A combination of zero or more bit flags that affect the search for the type constructor.
 If bindingAttr is zero, a case-sensitive search for public constructors is conducted.

 An object that uses bindingAttr and args to seek and identify the type constructor.
-If binder is a null reference (Nothing in Visual Basic), the default binder is used.
+If binder is null, the default binder is used.

 Culture-specific information that governs the coercion of args to the formal types declared for the type constructor.
-If culture is a null reference (Nothing in Visual Basic), the CultureInfo for the current thread is used.
+If culture is null, the CultureInfo for the current thread is used.

 Return ValueType: System.Object